gucorpling/rst-xsd/README.md

 XML files.
 Use these schemas to ensure that your RST XML files are what you expect them to be.

+# Changes
+If you are a developer who has extended the RST XML format somehow and would like to have your updates reflected in the `rst-xsd` schema, that's great!
+Please either open an issue describing your changes, or open a pull request with an updated `.xsd`.

 # Usage

 ## Validation